ilike-2code/shipstation-note-parser/readme.md

 This unmerges them.

 Uses Shipstation webhook to process orders as they are imported.
-Removes order attributes from "Note from Buyer".
+Parses order note and saves to "Note from Buyer".
-Adds order attributes to "Custom Field 1"
+Copies orignal note to "Custom Field 1".

 **Before:**
 ```yaml